Investigating the Histogram Loss in Regression: Conclusion and Future Work

-We analyzed a recent approach to regression, the Histogram Loss (HL) \citep{imani2018improving}, which consists of the KL-divergence between a flexible histogram prediction and target distributions.
-Experiments on a variety of datasets and networks showed that this loss function does not harm performance and, in fact, it often outperforms the oft-used $\ell_2$ loss with a fixed set of recommended hyperparameter values and without the need for careful hyperparameter sweeps.
-The recommended rule of thumb is using 100 evenly sized bins, setting $\sigma$ to twice the bin width, and then raising the bin width by three times $\sigma$ to create some padding.
+We analyzed a recent approach to regression, the histogram loss (HL) \citep{imani2018improving}, which consists of the KL-divergence between a flexible histogram prediction and target distributions.
+Experiments on a variety of data sets and networks showed that this loss function often outperforms the oft-used $\ell_2$ loss with a fixed set of recommended hyperparameter values and without the need for careful hyperparameter sweeps.
+The recommended rule of thumb is using 100 evenly sized bins, setting $\sigma$ to twice the bin width, and then extending the range by three times $\sigma$ on each side padding.

 Besides providing a solution for regression, HL offers a testbed for analyzing some of the open questions in previous work.
 A question that we explored in depth was one of the hypotheses put forward by \citet{bellemare2017distributional}: whether the performance gap between a model that learns the full distribution and one that only estimates the mean can be attributed to their representations, in a manner analogous to multi-task learning.
 Our experiments suggest that this is not the case in regression.
 Instead, the bound on the gradient norm of HL as well as its stability during training hint at a better-behaved loss surface as an important factor in effect.
-An additional factor in HL's performance is the softmax nonlinearity that models the histogram distribution as we found that a minimizing the $\ell_2$ loss between the target and the mean of a histogram distribution could yield an error rate close to that of HL.
+An additional factor in HL's performance is the softmax nonlinearity that models the histogram distribution, as we found that minimizing the $\ell_2$ loss between the target and the mean of a histogram distribution could yield an error rate close to that of HL.

 Another question was the impact of the type of target distribution on performance.
 The method for constructing the target distribution has an effect on bias of the loss, and a Gaussian target distribution with a reasonable bandwidth can result in a lower bias than one-hot targets.
-However, it is also important to note that this is not the only benefit of a Gaussian target distribution, since even HL with an unbiased target distribution underperformed HL-Gaussian.
+However, it is also important to note that this is not the only benefit of a Gaussian target distribution, since even HL with an unbiased target distribution underperformed HL-Gauss.